Justagwas/YouTube-Converter/README.md

+# This repo is deprecated, please use [Media Downloader](https://github.com/Justagwas/Media-Downloader), Which is a better version of this.

 # YouTube Downloader/Converter v4.1.0

 A user-friendly Python application to convert and download YouTube videos or audio directly from their URL.